Solar smart meter

 What is a solar meter charge?

-Depending on your retailer, some Queensland solar customers will incur a daily solar meter charge of about 5 cents to 7c per day.
+Depending on your retailer, some Queensland solar customers will incur a daily solar meter charge.
 This daily charge is separate to the daily supply charge seen on your electricity bill and helps to recover the cost of installation and maintenance of the new meter.
+This charge is calculated in accordance with the price cap formula approved by the Australian Energy Regulator and is listed as “Metering Services Charge” on your electricity bill.

 If you do pay a solar meter charge as part of your energy plan, you likely won’t be charged an upfront lump sum for the solar meter as the cost for the meter will instead be recuperated through to daily solar meter charge.